 New Earth Expeditions also teaches a new way to look at wellness and health.
 Away from modern society, we now have the joy of experiencing the health giving qualities of nature such as the sun, the Shumann’s Frequency, negative ions in the air, cold water therapy, absence of pathogenic Electromagnetic Fields, artificial lighting, and the toxic fumes and chemicals found in modern environments.
 Nature helps us build a strong body by providing life-giving substances as-well-as by offering resistance in the form of temperature extremes, healthy movement, and physical challenge.

 New Earth Expeditions Guide Patrick Clark has a B.S.
 Degree in Outdoor Recreation and was trained in outdoor leadership by late world renowned Paul Petzhold, founder of NOLS, Outward Bound, and Wilderness Education Association (WEA).
 Patrick Clark also has fine tuned a unique system of backpacking which optimizes the body’s natural functions using the Paleo Diet and Natural Fiber camping gear which he designed based on these principles.
-He calls is Natural Camping.

-A daily schedule looks something like: wake up, yoga, breakfast, dream sharing, hiking, making camp, relaxing by water, cold water plunging (invitation), bare footing and tree hugging, personal alone time for journaling, reading, meditating, delicious paleo meals prepared by the group, crystal grid rituals, Shamanic Journeying, Kirtan Chanting, massage, and learning how to incorporate these practices in daily life.
+A daily schedule looks something like: wake up, yoga, breakfast, hiking, making camp, relaxing by water, cold water plunging (invitation), bare footing and tree hugging, personal alone time for journaling, reading, meditating, delicious paleo meals prepared by the group, crystal grid rituals, Shamanic Journeying, Kirtan Chanting, massage, and learning how to incorporate these practices in daily life.
 There is a perfect balance of time between structured group activities and personal alone time.

 Click below to sign up for one of our 2018 Wilderness Reset Retreats starting in April 2018.
 Groups limited to eight people each.